 And we know that indoor air quality directly impacts employee productivity and cognitive ability.

 So the money businesses spend on people far outweighs whatever they spend on construction, utilities and maintenance costs of a building over time.
-So, as long as the cash is available, it is a no-brainer (pun intended) to invest in design and construction techniques that will have lasting benefits on occupant health and productivity.
+As long as the cash is available, it is a no-brainer (pun intended) to invest in design and construction techniques that will have lasting benefits on occupant health and productivity.

-What does WELL Building Verification Testing involve?
+What does WELL Building Testing involve?

 WELL Building certification requires a site visit by a WELL Assessor.
 The duration of the site visit and number of assessors required depends on the size, layout, and type of spaces within the building.
 Many aspects are verified simply through visual examination, but some require onsite or lab analysis.
 Lab results take time and you should not expect to know “if the building passed” during the site visit.
 It may take 1-4 weeks before you receive a WELL Building Verification Testing Report from GBCI.